 Allan’s mockup is very good, however would make some changes.
 For example NTFS would put it in „others“ and instead put exFAT maybe using the same analogy as Ext4 and XFS, „volume larger than …“ compare to FAT.
 On the other hand, it should be considered that the format dialog will be used mostly for external devices.
 Describing that a file system is for internal use is rare, since others such as Btrfs or XFS can accomplish the same task.
 The option to create a Swap partition should be removed, as this should be the installer’s task, also major distros like Ubuntu have switched to using a Swap file.

-The file systems shown in the last mockup have a clear purpose, I don’t understand why it would be necessary to display all those file system available in Udisks.
+The file systems shown in the last mockup have a clear purpose, I don’t understand why it would be necessary to display all those file system available in Udisks. - Hugo says:

 13th June 2017 at 23:28